Bogdan54/Scrape-Wikipedia-in-Python-and-Beautiful-Soup-and-HTML5Lib/README.md

 > Python (programming language) - Wikipedia
 >
 > Python is an interpreted, high-level, general-purpose programming language.
 Created by Guido va

+## Reporting issues or bugs

+Submitting feature requests
+Forking the repository and submitting pull requests with your changes